aleen42/PersonalWiki/projectManagement/cost/cost.md

 - **Life cycle costing** considers the total cost of ownership, or development plus support costs, for a project.
 - **Cash flow analysis** determines the estimated annual costs and benefits for a project and the resulting annual cash flow.
 - **Learning curve theory** states that when many items are produced repetitively, the unit cost of those items decreases in a regular pattern as more units are produced.
+- Reserves are dollars included in a cost estimate to mitigate(降低) cost risk by allowing for future situations that are difficult to predict.
+    - **Contingency(偶然性) reserves** allow for future situations that may be partially planned for (sometimes called **known unknowns**) and are included in the project cost baseline.
+    - **Management reserves** allow for future situations that are unpredictable. (sometimes called **unknown unknowns**)

 ### 3. Definitions